awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateModel.md

 Required: Yes

  ** [Tags](#API_CreateModel_RequestSyntax) **   <a name="SageMaker-CreateModel-request-Tags"></a>
 An array of key\-value pairs\.
-For more information, see [Using Cost Allocation Tags](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-what) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-what) in the *AWS Billing and Cost Management User Guide*\.
 Type: Array of [Tag](API_Tag.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 50 items\.
 Required: No

  ** [VpcConfig](#API_CreateModel_RequestSyntax) **   <a name="SageMaker-CreateModel-request-VpcConfig"></a>
 A [VpcConfig](API_VpcConfig.md) object that specifies the VPC that you want your model to connect to\.
-Control access to and from your training container by configuring the VPC\.
+Control access to and from your model container by configuring the VPC\.
 For more information, see [Protect Models by Using an Amazon Virtual Private Cloud](host-vpc.md)\.
 Type: [VpcConfig](API_VpcConfig.md) object
 Required: No